-Plurality Voting - Definition
+Plurality Voting - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.